mia-platform/documentation/docs/marketplace/overview_marketplace.md

 :::info

-Templates and Example source code is open source software, and it is hosted on public Git repositories.
+Mia-Platform supported Templates and Example source code is open source software, hosted on public Git repositories.
-Visit the [Mia-Platform Marketplace GitHub page](https://github.com/mia-platform-marketplace) to browse their source code.
+You can visit the [Mia-Platform Marketplace GitHub page](https://github.com/mia-platform-marketplace) to browse the source code.

+Feel free to contribute by opening a Pull Request!

 :::